 Consumption by material category

 An analysis of DMC by material category conveys the relative significance of various materials and their potential for reuse, recovery or recycling.
 Materials are classified in four main categories: biomass, metal ores, non-metallic minerals and fossil energy materials.
-The total DMC of the EU economy is estimated at 13 tonnes per capita in 2020.
-The EU’s DMC is dominated by non-metallic minerals (see Figure 3), making up more than half of the total.
-Biomass makes up approximately a quarter of DMC and fossil fuels less than a fifth.
-Metal ores constitute the smallest of the four main material categories.
+The total DMC of the EU economy was estimated at around 13.5 tonnes per capita in 2020.
+The EU’s DMC was dominated by non-metallic minerals (see Figure 3), making up more than half of the total.
+Biomass made up approximately a quarter of DMC and fossil fuels less than a fifth.
+Metal ores constituted the smallest of the four main material categories.

 Material consumption by EU Member State

-The level of DMC differs significantly across the EU, ranging from around 7-9 tonnes per capita (Italy, Spain, the Netherlands and Greece) to around 30 tonnes per capita (Finland and Romania).
+The level of DMC differs significantly across the EU, ranging from around 8-9 tonnes per capita (Italy, the Netherlands, Spain and Greece) to around 30 tonnes per capita (Finland, Romania and Estonia).
 Furthermore, the structure of DMC — by main material category — varies across countries, as can be seen from Figure 5.
 The composition of DMC in each country is influenced by natural endowments with material resources, and the latter may form an important structural element of each economy.

-The consumption of non-metallic minerals varies most across countries from around 2 tonnes per capita to more than 22 tonnes per capita.
-The differences between countries are influenced amongst others by levels of construction activities (investments), population densities, and size of infrastructures, such as road networks.
-Biomass consumption also varies greatly across countries ranging between 2 and around 8 tonnes per capita.
+The consumption of non-metallic minerals varied most across countries from around 2 tonnes per capita to more than 23 tonnes per capita.
+The differences between countries are influenced, amongst others, by levels of construction activities (investments), population densities, and size of infrastructures, such as road networks.
+Biomass consumption also varied greatly across countries ranging between 2 and around 8 tonnes per capita.
 Economies with high biomass consumption are specialised in timber production (Finland) or certain livestock production (Ireland, Denmark).
-Consumption of fossil energy material is around 2.5-3 tonnes per capita for the EU and more even across countries.
+Consumption of fossil energy material was around 2.5 tonnes per capita for the EU and rather even across countries.